We can agree unanimously that health and medical help is on top of our minds right now.

 With an array of services under one roof, hospitals in Singapore can offer a one-stop health screening service.
 Public hospitals cater to different patient needs by offering screening packages focused on addressing specific conditions.

-Once again, we see health screen packages varying widely in price and type, but you can get a basic health screening at a public hospital starting from $88.
+Once again, we see health screen packages varying widely in price and type, but you can get a basic health screening at a public hospital starting from S$88.

-Note that some of the packages by public hospitals are competitively priced with those offered at private clinics.
+Note: some of the packages by public hospitals are competitively priced with those offered at private clinics.
+Singapore General Hospital does not publish prices — call to enquire.
+KK Hospital does not offer health screening packages anymore.

 How much do health screenings cost at private hospitals?